apache/pulsar/README.md

 * All of the Pulsar source code doesn't compile properly in IntelliJ and there are compilation errors.
   * Use the "core-modules" profile if working on the Pulsar core modules since the source code for those modules can be compiled in IntelliJ.
-  * Sometimes it might help to mark a specific project ignored in IntelliJ Maven UI by right-clicking the project name and select **Ignore Projects** from the drop-down list.
+  * Sometimes it might help to mark a specific project ignored in IntelliJ Maven UI by right-clicking the project name and select **Ignore Projects** from the menu.
   * Currently, it is not always possible to run unit tests directly from the IDE because of the compilation issues.
 As a workaround, individual test classes can be run by using the `mvn test -Dtest=TestClassName` command.

 ### Eclipse